-Here is a list of some computers which have the Keytronic style contact foam mylar pads: Apple Lisa 1 and 2, Compaq Portable, Compaq Deskpro 286 AT keyboard, Compaq Enhanced Keyboard, Curvus Concept, DEC, Franklin Ace 1000/1100/1200, GenRad, IBM PCjr (some), Kaypro II, Key Tronic Model F clone series, Machintosh XL, Mainframe Terminals (some), Miniterm 1203, Northstar Advantage, Sirius 1, Sol-20, Sol-220, SUN Type 4, Tandberg Data TDV 2115C, Tandy TRS-80, Tektronix 4107, Unisys F420800, Victor 9000, Visual Technology 1050, Wang.
+Here is a list of some computers which have the KeyTronic style contact “foam and foil” mylar pads: Apple Lisa 1 and 2, Compaq Portable, Compaq Deskpro 286 AT keyboard, Compaq Enhanced Keyboard, Curvus Concept, DEC, Franklin Ace 1000/1100/1200, GenRad, IBM PCjr (some), Kaypro II, Key Tronic Model F clone series, Machintosh XL, Mainframe Terminals (some), Miniterm 1203, Northstar Advantage, Sirius 1, Sol-20, Sol-220, SUN Type 4, Tandberg Data TDV 2115C, Tandy TRS-80, Tektronix 4107, Unisys F420800, Victor 9000, Visual Technology 1050, Wang.
 While I’m not certain that this list is complete, it’s a good start!

 Please note: I failed to mention in my video that it is easiest to have the key pressed (well raised in this case as you are looking at the back of the keyboard) when changing the pad.
 In my video I have it propped up on a pen so that the key is raised.
 This makes it easier to get the dental pick in the groves and around the pads.
 Another thing I have run across is that sometimes there is some corrosion or cloudiness on the actual board itself.
 Sometimes simply taking a pencil eraser and rubbing it on the conductive pad on the board will clear that right up.
 Other times, like in cases of corrosion, cleaning with rubbing alcohol or PCB cleaner if you have it on hand will be necessary.
-I have had a customer use 98% rubbing alcohol and then use Brasso to remove corrosion.
-These pads are designed to work properly with a fully functional keyboard.
+I have had a customer use 98% rubbing alcohol and then use even Brasso to remove corrosion in some cases.
+These pads are designed to work properly with a fully functional keyboard PCB.
 These pads will not fix previously non-functioning keys due to severe surface corrosion that cannot be repaired by cleaning, or other problems with your keyboard.